 IS 300.
 Capstone Project I - 1 hour.
 To be taken the semester before the student completes his/her capstone project, this course will focus on composing and completing the proposal for the student's capstone project.
-Spring.
 Prerequisite: IS major, Junior standing.
+Spring as needed.

 IS 400.
 Capstone Project II - 3 hours.
 To be taken in the student's final fall semester, this course will focus on guiding the student to completion of the capstone project.
 Prerequisite: IS 300.
-Fall.
+Fall as needed.